sandervandevelde/MQTTBrokerPrivatePreview/README.md

 	- Maximum message size:  The client can now tell the server the maximum message size the client can receive and any messages larger than this are dropped by the server.
 	- Request-response:  We support response topic and correlation data properties on publish packet allowing clients to model request-response over MQTT per specification.
 	- Flow control:  Helps adjust the message flow depending on device capabilities such as processing speed or storage capabilities by limiting number of QoS 1 messages to be dispatched to it simultaneously.
+	- Clean Start and Session Expiry
-	- LWT, Retain messages, Message ordering, QoS 2, Session Expiry, Shared subscriptions, Subscription IDs, Auth packet, and Assigned Client ID are not supported.
+	- Limitations:  LWT, Retain messages, Message ordering, QoS 2, Session Expiry, Shared subscriptions, Subscription IDs, Auth packet, and Assigned Client ID are not supported.
 [Learn more](https://github.com/Azure/MQTTBrokerPrivatePreview#mqttv5-level-of-support-and-limitations)
 - QoS 0, 1: QoS 0 level guarantees a best-effort delivery.
 QoS1 guarantees that the message will be delivered at least once.
 - Flexible access control model:  Grouping clients into ClientGroups and topic references into TopicSpaces to ease access control management.
 See the [concepts](#concepts) section for a fuller description of all functionality
 - Fine-grained access control model:  Introducing TopicTemplates with variables support to enable fine-grained access control.
 - Support for one-one, one-many, many-one messaging patterns to accommodate for a variety of scenarios
 - Compatibility with standard MQTT client libraries (ex.
 Eclipse Paho) allows users to migrate configuration much faster
 - Route MQTT messages through Event Grid subscriptions to integrate data with Azure services or custom endpoints for flexibility to further process the data
-- Persistent sessions ensure that the messages are preserved for a certain time and sent to clients that disconnect and reconnect
 - Support for TLS 1.2 endpoints for data plane operations to keep the data transmission secure
 - Also, see [throttle limit tables](#limits) below